November Orientation and Enrollment

-Online registration is closed.
-If you are a transfer student admitted for the Spring 2016 semester on the Manhattan campus, you will need to register on-site on the second floor of the K-State Student Union on Wednesday, November 18 at 8:30 a.m.
+If you are a transfer student admitted for the Spring 2019 term on the Manhattan campus, you can either register on-site in the K-State Student Union at 8:30 a.m. on Wednesday, November 14. or register here for the Orientation and Enrollment on January 18, 2019.

 Don't miss orientation and enrollment for admitted transfer students.
 This is your first opportunity to select spring courses.